TeamRizu/outfox-wiki/content/user-guide/games/maniax.md

 ## History:

-This mode was added in the 3.0.2, starting off life as a keyboard mode.
+This mode was added in 3.0.2, starting off life as a keyboard mode.
 There were several styles added later on.
 The sensors were called either ``Hand Upper`` or ``Hand Lower``

 ### Introduced:
 #### 4 Sensor (HUL/HUR/HLL/HLR):